 Founded in 1970, CALM is the only nonprofit agency in the county focused solely on preventing and treating child abuse and family violence through comprehensive cutting-edge programs.

-On April 28, the annual dinner Ladies Get Loud for CALM will be held in Santa Maria.
+On April 23, the second annual Ladies Get Loud for CALM will be held in Santa Maria.

 — Noozhawk iSociety columnist Melissa Walker can be reached at firstname.lastname@example.org.
 Follow Noozhawk on Twitter: @noozhawk, @NoozhawkSociety, @NoozhawkNews and @NoozhawkBiz.
 Become a fan of Noozhawk on Facebook.